TarikHuber/firekit/README.md

 export default reducers;

 ```
-To add all firekti reducers to your redux store just spread the firekitReducers object into your `comineReducers` object.
+To add all firekit reducers to your redux store just spread the firekitReducers object into your `comineReducers` object.

 **WARNING:** if you are using persistance take care that the reducer `initialization` is not persisted!
 He saves the watchers.
 If he would be persisted the watcher would not initialize again after a page reload.
 If you are using `redux-persist` just add him to the black list.